-\item \textit{Shared-Memory-Based Input Feeding} (labeled as \textit{``Shared-Memory"} in Table. \ref{table-executor} column 5).
+\item \textit{File-Based Input Feeding} (labeled as \textit{``File"} in Table. \ref{table-executor} column 5).
+File-based input feeding leverages static or dynamic instrumentation techniques to replace heavy network operations with file operations to achieve a performance boost.
+For example, Yurong \textit{et al.} \cite{feast19-yurong} transform socket communication to file operations using preloading customized libraries \cite{preeny} under the circumstance that the source code of the PUT is not available.
+Similarly, Nyx-net \cite{eurosys22-nyxnet} injects a library into the target to hook the network functions of the target connection to obtain their associated file descriptors and injected fuzzing input to the right place. \item \textit{Shared-Memory-Based Input Feeding} (labeled as \textit{``Shared-Memory"} in Table. \ref{table-executor} column 5).
 Shared-Memory-Based input feeding writes the fuzzing input to the address of shared memory and hooks the related functions to read the testcase from shared memory \cite{wisec20-BaseSAFE,sec20-frankenstein,fu2023framework,bars2023fuzztruction}.
 For example, BaseSafe \cite{wisec20-BaseSAFE} executes each generated testcase in a forked copy of the target process, and the input for each run is copied to the appropriate address in the corresponding child process.
 Similarly, Frankenstein \cite{sec20-frankenstein} creates a virtual modem to inject custom packets.
-The fuzzed input are written to the receive buffer in RAM that is mapped to the hardware receive buffer using direct memory access (DMA).
-Also, HNPFuzzer \cite{fu2023framework} emulate network functions based on shared memory to short the time consumption due to message transmission between fuzzer and PUT. \item \textit{Others.} There are also works that rely on specialized communication channels to feed fuzzing inputs.
-For example, to fuzz the client of the Remote Desktop Protocol (RDP), Park \textit{et al.} leverage the virtual channel, an abstraction layer in RDP that is used for transporting data, to actively send fuzzing input from the server to the client \cite{blackhat-eu-19-park}.
+The fuzzed input is written to the receive buffer in RAM that is mapped to the hardware receive buffer using direct memory access (DMA).
+Also, HNPFuzzer \cite{fu2023framework} emulates network functions based on shared memory to reduce the time consumption due to message transmission between fuzzer and PUT. \item \textit{Others.} There are also works that rely on specialized communication channels to feed fuzzing inputs.
+For example, to fuzz the client of the Remote Desktop Protocol (RDP), Park \textit{et al.} leverage the virtual channel, an abstraction layer in RDP that is used to transport data, to actively send fuzzing input from the server to the client \cite{blackhat-eu-19-park}.